Tier 1 Auto Supplier Passes Safe Launch In Automotive Manufacturing

 • Instant serial number tracking for quality issues

-Hear Pollington Machine Tool talk more about their experience in working with Pico MES’s manufacturing execution system.
+Hear Pollington Machine Tool talk more about their experience in working with Pico MES’s modular manufacturing execution system.

 "If we had everything on paper organized in a three-ring binder, it'd be nearly impossible to go through all the instructions.
 They'd be constantly flipping the pages back and forth," said Stewart.